 The earliest Amerindian artifacts found on Anguilla have been dated to around 1300 BC, and remains of some settlements here date from 600 AD.

 Its actual discovery by Europeans is in dispute to this day; some say Columbus sighted it in 1493, while others claim the French first arrived in 1564.

 Most seem to agree that Christopher Columbus named it for its eel-like shape: Anguilla means "eel" in Spanish.
-No attempt was made to colonize it, probably because it was controlled by the notoriously fierce, warlike Caribs.
+No attempt was made to colonize it, probably because the notoriously fierce, warlike Caribs controlled it.

 Those Caribs, a tribe of cannibals, had captured the island from the peaceful Arawak tribe and had completely eradicated them, not only from Anguilla but also from the entire Caribbean.

 Regardless, in 1650, English settlers from Saint Kitts arrived and colonized the island.
 The remaining Caribs and French forces tried to control it, but in the end, the English remained in charge.